haritsrizkall/jti-test/readme.md

 You can find the file on this repo named jti_test.sql.

 #### 2. Adjust .env
-Make sure to adjust .env before you run the code.
+Make sure to adjust file .env before you run the code.

 #### 3. Run the code
 Please ensure that the environment variables in .env are correct.